 At about the same time, the Spitfire Society was seeking a Spitfire replica for display purposes and possessed the required facilities and expertise conduct the urgent repairs required to maintain BL924.
 In view of the Society’s undertaking to retain her existing livery as a memorial to Danish pilot Axel Svendsen of No 234 Squadron a change of ownership was agreed by the Museum and she was collected by the Society on 25th April 2013.

 The initial repairs were completed by October 2015 to make Aksel safe and presentable for display to the public.
 This included changing the original wings, which were too heavy for Aksel to be displayed on the ground.
 She was originally designed to be suspended from the roof of a building and new lighter weight wings were commissioned to enable future ground displays.
-Since February 2016 she has been on static display at Beale Park in Oxfordshire.
+Since February 2016 she has been on static display at Beale Park in Berkshire.

 Our campaign now is to complete the restoration process and weather proofing for the long term protection of the replica and enable her to continue to be displayed for all to visit and view.